 Twin Cities, Minnesota

 In late 2021, University of Minnesota announced its most ambitious effort to boost its indigenous student population.
-It announced that in many cases, Native Americans would be able to attend the college tuition-free.
+It said that in many cases, Native Americans would be able to attend the college tuition-free.
 In all instances, indigenous students would receive, “substantial financial support.”
 On-campus, the college also provides support to Native American students via the Circle of Indigenous Nations.
-The college is also reaching out to the wider indigenous community through the Minnesota Indigenous Leadership Network, which acts to strengthen partnerships with rural and urban Native American communities in Minnesota.
+The college is also reaching out to the wider indigenous community through the Minnesota Indigenous Leadership Network.
+The Network acts to strengthen partnerships with rural and urban Native American communities in Minnesota.
 ABC News also notes that University of Minnesota is working on documenting and amending prior wrongs that the college may have enacted upon indigenous Americans.
 Collegexpress notes that it has the 40th highest enrollment of Native American students of any US college.
 Winds of Change names it one of the 200 top colleges for Native American students.

 2. Northeastern State University